xuyuji9000/bats-playground/README.md

 # bats-playground

-This repos is used to document the learning about bats.
+This repo is used to document the learning about bats.

+# Commands
 - Install bats libraries as submodules

 ``` shell